 My book launch wasn’t about a night of plugging or selling my book.
-It was a night to celebrate how anyone CAN DO what I pulled off last year.
-About how I didn’t really see this book coming until six months before it was actually in my hands, “An educational guide on Monarch butterflies”.
+It was a night to celebrate how anyone CAN DO what I pulled off at the end of 2016.
+About how I didn’t really see this book coming until six months before it was actually in my hands, “An Educational Guide on Monarch butterflies”.

 It can happen, it just takes passion, focus and determination.
 When you’re passionate about something in your life and want to share your knowledge with other people, the writing becomes easy and your words just flow.
 When you’re on the right path nothing can stop you, you become aligned to your soul’s purpose.
 Along the way you’re presented with the right people.